Iván Campo: Bolton Wanderers

-After falling out of favor at Real, Campo was sent to Bolton Wanderers on a one-year loan in August 2002.
+After falling out of favour at Real, Campo was sent to Bolton Wanderers on a one-year loan in August 2002.
 Following the 2002–03 campaign he was expected to return to the Spanish capital, but unexpectedly signed a three-year permanent deal with the English club, deciding he preferred living in Bolton.

 On 19 August 2006, in the first match of the new season, Campo scored a long-range drive which caught Tottenham Hotspur and England's Paul Robinson off-guard and flew into the bottom corner of the net.
 In a post-match interview, his boss Sam Allardyce admitted Bolton's goal of the season competition may have already been decided by the "wonder strike".

 Campo fitted in well with his side's style of play, but also topped the charts for most red and yellow cards received of any player in the Premier League in 2006–07.
 In May 2008, he was not offered a new contract by manager Gary Megson and left the team.

 Shortly before the UEFA Euro 2008 tournament, Campo wrote a letter to the Bolton faithful expressing his regret at not having been able to bid the club a proper farewell, and the letter appeared on a website run by Sky Sports presenter Guillem Balagué.
 He eventually played in a testimonial match at the Reebok Stadium, in honour of teammate Jussi Jääskeläinen.